Avatarchik/Unity3dMVP/README.md

 # Unity3dMVP

-An mvp framework for unity3d ui, based on ugui and c# reflection.
+An mvp framework for unity3d ui, based on ugui and c# reflection.<br/><br/>
-Code model class, write present action or event method, then select the action or event at linker component.
+Code model class, write present action or event method, then select the action or event at linker component.<br/>
-The linker component will auto display fields in model class.
+The linker component will auto display fields in model class.<br/>
-Bind these fields to ugui component by draging binder into linker fields.
+Bind these fields to ugui component by draging binder into linker fields.<br/><br/>
 When the action method is called, the return model will auto update to ugui component through binders.